 Students who have earned a diploma from a recognized Bible institute and qualify to enter into the BTh program will receive 33 semester hours of transfer credit.
+Students who have not attended a Bible school before enrolling at WAAST are required to complete two ICI/Global University courses: Old Testament Survey and New Testament Survey.

 To complete the BTh at WAAST the student will need to successfully complete 96 credit hours and maintain at least a C grade point average (2.0 on a 4.0 scale).